gitaar9/SGAN/README.md

 # π-GAN Prerelease Code

-**This code has not yet been publicly released.
-PLEASE DO NOT SHARE**

 ### Training a Model

 The main training script can be found in train.py, and may be called via cli.